MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/adobe-acrobat-as-PDF-viewer-in-teams.md

 ms.localizationpriority: medium
 ---

-# Configure Adobe Acrobat app as default PDF viewer in Teams
+# Adobe Acrobat as PDF viewer in Teams

 > [!NOTE]
 > Adobe Acrobat experience in Teams is currently available only in [public preview](public-preview-doc-updates.md).
 Enable public preview for your tenant, before you use this feature.